 The AEF maintains checking and money market cash accounts with financial institutions that are subject to credit risk by the amount such deposits exceed federal deposit insurance limits \$250,000.
-The Foundation maintains balances at the financial institutions in excess of the insured amount.
+At December 31, 2011, there was \$4,156 in a PayPal account that was not covered by the Federal Deposit Insurance Corporation (FDIC).
+This balance was subsequently transferred to an FDIC institution in January 2012.